GabrielHub/hub-frontend/README.md

 ### TODOS:
 > Add Player Comparison Tool
-- Maybe link from player page?
-Or another tab on the analytics page
 - Add advanced analytics API
     - returns who is a better shooter and why
     - returns who is a better defender and why